Feeder Fish

 These fish are almost always overcrowded, and this results in a number of problems such as a suppressed immune system and restricted growth.

-Further, since their immune systems are suppressed, these fish are often disease-ridden, and one of the best ways to transfer disease from one fish to another is to have a fish eat an ill fish.
+Further, since their immune systems are suppressed, these fish are often disease-ridden, and one of the best ways to transfer disease from one fish to another is to have a fish eat an ill fish (or a fish that just died from a particular disease).

 In addition, feeder fish are likely to be carrying parasites, which could infect your other fish (depending on the parasite).